Childminder Safeguarding Q&A

-What is Safeguarding? - Safeguarding is an aim to protect vulnerable children or adults from abuse and neglect.
+Safeguarding is an aim to protect vulnerable children from abuse and neglect.
+The safeguarding requirements in the EYFS cover protecting children from harm and preventing ill-health.

-Let’s look at some frequently asked questions during inspection and how you might answer them…
+Let’s look at some of the most frequently asked inspection questions and how you might answer them ...

 What do I need to do before Ofsted arrive?